 And here’s the deal:

-When thyroid hormone is low your intestines move slower (predisposing you to constipation) and making you more likely to develop conditions like: SIBO (small intestinal bacterial overgrowth), Yeast overgrowth and Reflux.
+When thyroid hormone is low your intestines move slower (predisposing you to constipation) and making you more likely to develop conditions like SIBO (small intestinal bacterial overgrowth), yeast overgrowth, and acid reflux.

-Gut issues can also further worsen nutrient deficiencies as stomach acid falls due to low thyroid hormone.
+Gut issues can also further worsen nutrient deficiencies as stomach acid falls (11) due to malabsorption.

-LPS directly lowers T3 levels in the blood.
+LPS directly lowers T3 levels in the blood (12).

 Treating Gut Imbalances

-Are you experiencing bloating, gas or abdominal pain 30-60 minutes after a meal?
-You are likely suffering from a combination of SIBO +/- Yeast overgrowth.
+Are you experiencing bloating, gas, or abdominal pain 30-60 minutes after a meal?
+You may be suffering from a combination of SIBO +/- yeast overgrowth.

 Do you get a metallic taste in your mouth when you lay down at night or do you get a burning in your chest after eating certain foods?
-You are likely suffering from reflux or GERD.
+You may be suffering from acid reflux or GERD.

-Do you suffer from chronic constipation, pain with bowel movements or alternating diarrhea and constipation?
+Do you suffer from chronic constipation, pain with bowel movements, or alternating diarrhea and constipation?
 You may be suffering from intestinal dysbiosis or irritable bowel syndrome (13).

-Are you have Depression, Acne, seasonal allergies or asthma, autoimmune disease + any of the above symptoms?
-You may be suffering from Leaky Gut or Increased intestinal permeability.
+Are you experiencing depression, acne, seasonal allergies, asthma, autoimmune disease, or any of the above symptoms?
+You may be suffering from increased intestinal permeability or leaky gut.

 Treating each of these can be very tricky and may take anywhere from 3-6 months (or longer!) depending on the severity.

-- Use a digestive Enzyme – Digestive enzymes help your body break down food and help absorb nutrients.
+- Consider using a digestive Enzyme – Digestive enzymes help your body break down food and help absorb nutrients.
 They can also help to break down immune complexes in the blood to help treat autoimmunity.

-- Use Essential Oils to kill off bacteria and yeast – Essential oils have been shown to be as effective as antibiotics in treating SIBO.
-I recommend using a combination of Oregano oil, Thyme and Berberine.
-You'll need two separate supplements to get them - Here and here.
+- Use Essential Oils to kill off bacteria and yeast – Essential oils have been shown to be as effective as antibiotics in treating SIBO (14).
+I recommend using a combination of Oregano oil, Thyme, and Berberine.

 Use these to help get you started, but realize you may need further testing to completely fix your gut.

-Reverse T3 is the product of evolution and its function is to act as a natural “brake" to your thyroid in case of emergency.
+Reverse T3 is the product of evolution and its function is to act as a natural “brake” on your metabolism in cases of emergency.

 When this happens reverse T3 levels rise and they directly BLOCK your free thyroid hormone.

-You can lower high levels of reverse T3 in a couple of ways:
+You can lower high levels of reverse T3 with these strategies:

-- Adding in High intensity interval training – Adding HIIT will help your body create a demand for thyroid hormone and help “push” T4 down the T3 path and not the reverse T3 pathway.
+- High-intensity interval training – Adding HIIT will help your body create a demand for thyroid hormone and help “push” T4 down the T3 path and not the reverse T3 pathway.